Andreas-Menzel/AutonomousDroneDeliverySystem/Milestones/README.md

 complete, ...) can and will change as long as the milestone is still labeled as "work in progress".

-### 01 - Basic Drone Functionality
+### 01 - Get and Setup Drone Hardware

 **Status:** work in progress

-**Main Goal:** Create a "finished" hardware- & software setup for a basic flying drone.

-After completing this milestone, the drone should be able to be controlled manually (lift-off, simple flying manouvres, landing) at nice weather with no wind or other difficulties.

-The drone does **not** have to use GPS to hold the current position or fly waypoint missions.
-Other autonomous manouvres like auto-lift-off or auto-landing are not part of this milestone.

-### 02 - Basic Autonomous Flying

-**Status:** *pending*

-**Main Goal:** Incorporate GPS module and fly small autonomous missions.

-After completing this milestone, the drone should be able to autonomously take off, hold a gps-location, fly small missions (follow gps-route) and land.

-The drone does **not** have to perform a precision landing.
+**Main goal:** Select a suitable drone and achieve manual control.

+After completing this milestone, we should have a drone (pre-built or diy) that we can manually control.
+Simple autonomous flight modes (automatic takeoff and landing, waypoint missions) should also be possible.

+---

+**To be updated:**

+---

 ### 03 - Semi-automatic freight pick-up and drop-off